Bladetrain3r/Magic-Launcher/README.md

 - Bugs
 - Useful extensions to the core emphasising immediate utility
 - The goal remains to keep bloat relatively minimal and focus on task high.
+- Dialogue state handling for substitution may cause new dialogues to stop appearing.
+Restart the app to work around.

 ## Acknowledgments